NexGenCloud/hyperstack-sdk-python/docs/VolumeApi.md

 Create volume

 Creates a volume that can be attached to a virtual machine, expanding its storage capacity.
 Specify the volume type and custom configuration in the request body.
-For additional details on volumes, [**click here**](https://infrahub-doc.nexgencloud.com/docs/features/volumes-available-features).
+For additional details on volumes, [**click here**]({Config.INFRAHUB_DOCS_BASE}/docs/api-reference/core-resources/volumes/create-volume).

 ### Example

 * Api Key Authentication (apiKey):
-* Api Key Authentication (accessToken):

 ```python
 import hyperstack